home-assistant/home-assistant.io/source/_integrations/withings.markdown

    - **Change logo**: Optional
 5. **Save** your changes.
    - Once saved, the *ClientID* and *Secret* fields will be populated.
-   - You will need these in the next step.
+   - Copy and store them in a save place.
+You will need these in the next step.

 {% details "I have manually disabled My Home Assistant" %}